Grubba27/simpleddp/README.md

 </p>

 # SimpleDDP 🥚

+### This is a reimplementation of simpleDDP using TypeScript and other modern tools.
+Under the hood is the simpleDDP that everyone knows and loves, but with a new look and feel.
+This is a work in progress, so please be patient with me as I work out the kinks.

 The aim of this library is to simplify the process of working with Meteor.js server over DDP protocol using external JS environments (like Node.js, Cordova, Ionic, ReactNative, etc).